tobias-wilfert/maritime-transport-dsl/Model2TextTransformation/README.md

 # Template Based Model-to-Text Transformation using EGL

 ### Goal
-Our goal was to design to generate [Python PDEVS](https://msdl.uantwerpen.be/documentation/PythonPDEVS/) code from a Waterway Network Model.
+Our goal was to design to generate [Python PDEVS](https://msdl.uantwerpen.be/documentation/PythonPDEVS/) code from a Maritime transport Model.
 By exporting a model in [AToMPM](https://atompm.github.io) to [MetaDepth](http://metadepth.org) and then running an EGL transformation to generate the Python code.

 ### Outcome